RD17/ambar/README.md

 Yes, it performs OCR on images (jpg, tiff, bmp, etc) and PDF's.
 OCR is perfomed by well-known open-source library Tesseract.
 We tuned it to achieve best perfomance and quality on scanned documents.
 You can easily find all files on which OCR was perfomed with `tags:ocr` query

 ### Which languages are supported for OCR?
-Supported languages: Eng, Rus, Ita, Deu, Fra, Spa.
+Supported languages: Eng, Rus, Ita, Deu, Fra, Spa, Pl, Nld.
-If you miss your language, please create an issue on GitHub and we'll add it ASAP.
+If you miss your language, please create a new issue and we'll add it ASAP.

 ### Does it support tagging?
 Yes!